Matt Fishel

-Matt Fishel is a British singer, songwriter, music producer and record label owner.
+Matt Fishel is a British singer, songwriter, musician, music producer and record label owner.
 He plays guitar, piano, bass and keyboards.
 He grew up in Nottingham in the East Midlands in the late 1990s, going on to study Music and Performing Arts at Paul McCartney's Liverpool Institute for Performing Arts (LIPA) in the early 2000s, before moving to London, UK, where he currently lives.

 Music and style

 Fishel's music spans several genres including rock, punk rock and pop punk and draws on influences from modern American rock, college rock, alternative rock, indie rock and pop music.
 He grew up listening to Prince and Madonna and, as a teenager, discovered punk and hardcore, which inspired him to want to write songs.
 Fishel has cited a range of musical influences including American rock bands Jimmy Eat World, Boysetsfire, Green Day, UK rock acts Skunk Anansie. and Funeral for a Friend, as well as pop artists Prince, Madonna, Björk, Seal, Annie Lennox and Pet Shop Boys.

 Fishel is openly gay and he is candid and open about his sexuality in the lyrics of his songs.
 Themes of love, lust, sexuality and education run through his work.
 His songs and lyrics frequently deal with the "joys, pains and experiences of growing up as a gay teenager and young man".

 British actor and writer Stephen Fry has described Fishel's music as "gloriously gay, sweetly romantic, wonderfully touching".